 Before your procedure, you must fast for six hours.
 Right before the surgery, you’re given an enema and the surgical area is shaved.
 The laparoscopic procedure requires that you take a general anesthetic, so you’ll be unconscious during the operation.

 Your surgeon makes a small incision and inserts the laparoscope to examine your prolapsed organs and pelvic structures.
 Using pelvic floor repair stitches, the gynecologist, Dr. Zelmanovich in Midtown Manhattan strengthens the inner walls of your vagina and the surrounding muscles as needed, which pushes the organs back into place.
 Often, your bowel and bladder are freed up and suspended so they’ll stay in place.

 Finally, your wounds are stitched closed.
 The entire procedure takes between one and two hours.

 Recovery from Pelvic Floor Reconstruction

 You may have a catheter in your bladder after the procedure, but it can be removed the following day.
-You’ll be in some pain for several days as your body recovers from the surgery, but your doctor provides you with a prescription for pain relief.
+You’ll be in some pain for several days as your body recovers from the surgery, but your gynecologist New York provides you with a prescription for pain relief.
 You need to rest for several days, after which you can slowly ramp back up to your normal routine — but you have to avoid heavy lifting, running or jumping.

 Pelvic floor reconstruction recovery time is about six weeks, although you can usually return to work in one to two weeks, depending on how you feel.
 You should start walking as soon as possible once you’re up on your feet to avoid blood clots, but you can have no sexual intercourse for six weeks after your surgery.